scheinerman/DrawSimpleGraphs.jl/README.md

 ![](knight.png)

 <hr>

 ## Notes

 The first time `DrawSimpleGraphs` is used, a slew of warnings is produced.
 I don't understand why.

+The first drawings take a very long time to appear.
+After that, things work promptly.

 ### To do